Master of Business Administration – General Management (MBA) | Antonine University

 Program Objectives

-The MBA at UA strives to produce more well-rounded business leaders, the kind of leadership that organizations in Lebanon and the region will need in the future.
+The MBA at UA strives to cultivate versatile business leaders equipped to meet the evolving demands of organizations in Lebanon and the broader region.

 Eligibility

-The Antonine University (UA) admits new students into the MBA program in the fall and spring semesters.
-Candidates have to sit for the MBA Entrance Exam unless they have a GMAT score over 500.
-Remedial courses may be offered to students who do not pass the MBA Entrance Exam or who do not meet the GMAT requirement.
+UA welcomes new students into the MBA program during the Fall and Spring Semesters.
+Candidates are required to take the MBA Entrance Exam unless they have a GMAT score above 500.
+Remedial courses may be offered for those who do not pass the Entrance Exam or meet the GMAT requirement.

 Teaching Methods